2021-2022 Fellowship Program Dates: August 30, 2021 – May 27, 2022

 Organize A Timely Policy Briefing

 One of the distinguishing features of CHCI’s Graduate Fellowship Program is the Capitol Hill Policy Briefing Series.
 As part of the program, you will research a public policy issue that relates to the Latino community in your specific area of study.
-You will then write an analytical policy paper that is presented during the Capitol Hill Briefings.
+You will then write an issue brief that is presented during the Capitol Hill Briefings.
 Based on your topic, you will identify relevant subject matter experts to serve as panelists, organize your briefing and moderate the session—all of which are tremendous experiences that benefit your career in public policy.

 Your Success Story Continues with CHCI